Pre-Kindergarten Extended Day

 All Saints Extended Day Program is held in Father Kelley Hall and adjacent areas.
 This facility provides approved kitchen and restroom space which have passed inspection by the City of Manassas fire and health departments.
 The program also utilizes adjacent meeting rooms for homework and study areas, as well as the playground and gym.

-Any child participating in the program must have a registration form and emergency form on file with the Extended Day Program.
+Any child participating in the program must have an Extended Day K-8 Registration and Emergency Form on file with the Extended Day Program.
 Registration for Extended Day is a component of the registration process for All Saints Catholic School.

 The Extended Day Program operates each regularly scheduled school day.
 The morning session begins at 6:30 AM and ends at 8:00 AM.
 The afternoon program begins when school dismisses (including half days) and ends at 6:30 PM.